CadeDick/DataAnalysis-Projects/README.md

 ---

-## Next Steps (in progress)

-- [ ] Hiring trends over time — which roles are growing, is remote work holding?
-- [ ] Geographic AI replacement risk — which countries face the most displacement?
-- [ ] Formal correlation analysis using `CORR()` in PostgreSQL

----

 ## About This Project

 Built as part of a self-directed business analyst portfolio.
 Analysis performed in SQL.
 Dataset: `tech_layoffs_hiring_trends_elite_v2.csv` (12,000 rows, 23 columns).